Regateiro/ATBCrafter/README.md

   - Tries to upgrade Hasty Touches that land on good / excellent qualities, so the best HQ chance is obtained.
   - Actions can be tagged with the "-trick" option, so if quality is good or excellent Tricks of the Trade is used before the action.
   - The CP obtained through Tricks of the Trade is automatically used to upgrade Hasty Touches.
+- **Can pause, stop immediatly and stop executing after the current craft**
+  - Pauses the execution when the application is focused, allowing to stop the current craft more easily.
+  - When using Microsoft Windows, execution can be paused if FFXIV is not the focused application.
 - **Load, Edit and Save crafting macros on the application.**

 ## Cons